IvS-KULeuven/MARVELpipeline/README.md

 ## Compiling the pipeline

 As the computationally heavy parts of the pipeline are written in Rust, you need to build the rust code before it can be run.
-This process a made easy by simply running the following bash shell script:
+This process a made easy by simply running the following bash shell script (to be executed in the home folder of the Marvel pipeline repository):

 ```
 ./compile